phuchoang2603/sis-arxiv-vad-papers/content/papers/Aligning Effective Tokens with Video Anomaly in Large Language Models/index.md

 type: other
 categories:
 - Hybrid
-description: Proposes VA-GPT, a multimodal Large Language Model for video anomaly detection and understanding, utilizing effective token selection and generation modules (SETS and TETG) to improve spatial and temporal localization of anomalies.
+summary: Proposes VA-GPT, a multimodal Large Language Model for video anomaly detection and understanding, utilizing effective token selection and generation modules (SETS and TETG) to improve spatial and temporal localization of anomalies.
 Introduces instruct-following fine-tuning data and